seanox/aspect-js/manual/en/introduction.md

 The ID (identifier) has an elementary meaning in Seanox aspect-js.
-It is used by the SiteMap as faces and facets, i.e. as targets for virtual paths in face flow and for the object/model binding.
+It is used by the SiteMap as faces and facets, i.e. as targets for virtual paths in face flow and for the view model binding.

 As with all attributes, the expression language can be used, with the difference that the attribute is only read at the beginning.
-Due to the object/model binding, changes to an existing element at runtime have no effect as long as it exists in the DOM.
+Due to the view model binding, changes to an existing element at runtime have no effect as long as it exists in the DOM.

 [Learn more](markup.md#id)